celsiusnarhwal/tailnet-link/up/README.md

 This variant of [Tailnet Link](https://github.com/celsiusnarhwal/tailnet-link) connects a GitHub Actions workflow to Tailscale, but does _not_ explicitly disconnect it afterward.
 It takes the same inputs as Tailnet Link does.

+Running this action will make the [Tailscale CLI](https://tailscale.com/kb/1080/cli) available in your workflow via the `tailscale` command.

 ```yaml
 - name: Connect to Tailscale
   uses: celsiusnarhwal/tailnet-link/up@v1